Results Base Virtual Event System

 If you are not happy with your time and you go and do the event again you can just re-submit the time and image(s) - you don't need to re-enter, just update the time.

-Automatically linking to your Garmin or Strava account
+Automatically linking to your Garmin account

-Some events will offer you the option of linking your Garmin or Strava account during the entry process.
+Some events will offer you the option of linking your Garmin account during the entry process.
 If you do this (and you can unlink at any time) the latest activity that matches the event distance will automatically be imported into the event results.
 If you went over the expected distance by more than 3% the time in the results will be trimmed to the time recorded at correct distance.

 If the activity that is automatically linked isn't the right one, or you wish to replace it with another activity for an improved time, just unlink the activity and then re-link it to the correct/updated activity to replace/update the time imported.

 IMPORTANT NOTE If you enter more than one person to an event then you, as the Profile owner, will have your Garmin account automatically linked to your entry Ticket(s).
 However, the other people on your order will not have their entries linked because the system doesn't yet know their details.
 You can add this information to their Ticket(s) by selecting the Ticket, clicking the Changes button and then using the Connect Garmin Connect option to input their relevant details.
 You can use the Add account (or Remove and then Add account) as appropriate to change the link to another person's Garmin Connect account.

 Manually linking to an online activity

 Getting a link to your activity from Strava / Garmin Connect / Endomondo / etc is normally just a matter of selecting that activity and then using the 'Share' icon to get the URL for that activity.
 Specific instructions for your device/app will be readily available online, please don't ask us for detailed instructions!

 Simply paste the URL into the Activity Link box.
 This is just a link and does not import time and/or distance data into the results.